Dark days for Peru’s political dynasty after congress closes

 “Fujimorismo has been in a death spiral,” said Steven Levitsky, a Harvard University political scientist.
 “It’s going to get pummeled in the election that comes.
 This is a pretty dramatic decline.”

 The political dynasty began in 1990 when Alberto Fujimori, the Lima-born son of Japanese immigrants, won the presidency promising to usher Peru into a new era of progress.
-His pro-business policies, hardline anti-crime initiatives and social programs made him popular with droves of Peruvians, Nancy Rios among them.
+His pro-business policies, hardline anti-crime initiatives aimed at quashing Shining Path rebels and social programs made him popular with droves of Peruvians, Nancy Rios among them.

 “The ‘chinito’ came in and made beautiful roads,” Rios said, using a popular nickname for the imprisoned former president.
 “When he arrived, this country was totally destroyed, worse than Venezuela.
 With him we found peace, economic stability.”